 Every visitor to the In Flanders Fields Museum receives a red and white poppy bracelet.
 Once you register through the touch screen kiosks, the bracelet’s microchip allows you to follow a tailor-made tour via four personal stories of soldiers that are relevant to your age and nationality.

 Dotted around the tour route are kiosks featuring a small viewing window.
 When you scan your poppy bracelet it unlocks a real-life story.
+Here you can find help when you are searching for golf hybrid set with lightweight head for max distance.
 Peering into the darkened window, you view a short film of a narrated photograph or letter from one of four soldiers selected for your region or age group.
 It’s eery, moving and very effective.